Heritage features along the GreenWay corridor and within the GreenWay catchment include:

 - The heritage-listed cast iron sewer pipeline at Hawthorne Canal crossing the pathway at Cadigal Reserve built in the 1890s;

 - The two 1880s Whipple Truss bridge sections from the railway viaduct at Lewisham which when constructed was the longest in Australia (pictured right); and

 - The heritage listed Waratah Mills and Mungo Scott Flour Mill, (the former converted to unit development in 2003.)

-The rich history of the area will be showcased with new interpretive and orientation signs being installed as part of the GreenWay Sustainability Project during late 2012.
+The rich history of the area was showcased with new interpretive and orientation signs installed as part of the GreenWay Sustainability Project in late 2012.